EyeofBeholder-NLeSC/orange3-argument/README.md

-Orange3 Example Add-on
+Orange3 Argument Mining Add-on
 ======================

-This is an example add-on for [Orange3](http://orange.biolab.si).
-Add-on can extend Orange either in scripting or GUI part, or in both.
-We here focus on the GUI part and implement a simple (empty) widget, register it with Orange and add a new workflow with this widget to example tutorials.
+This is the Orange3 argument mining add-on for [the Eye of the Beholder project](https://research-software-directory.org/projects/the-eye-of-the-beholder).

 Installation
 ------------